-In addition to the above, Nasdaq proposes revising references to "market value of publicly held shares" to "market value of unrestricted publicly held shares" in Rule 5226(b), which requires a paired share unit listing on Nasdaq's Global Select or Global

-Market tiers to satisfy the security-level requirements of Rule 5315 or 5405, including the market value of publicly held shares.
-17 Nasdaq also proposes to revise Rule 5205(g) to reflect that the computation for market value of unrestricted publicly held shares shall be as of the date of the application of the company for all market tiers.
-18 Nasdaq also proposes revising Rule 5215(b) to state that in considering whether an ADR satisfies the initial listing requirements, Nasdaq will consider the market value of unrestricted publicly held shares of the underlying security, and that in determining whether shares of the underlying security are restricted for this purpose, Nasdaq will only consider restrictions that prohibit the resale or trading of the underlying security on the foreign issuer's home country market, as discussed below.
+In addition to the above, Nasdaq proposes revising references to "market value of publicly held shares" to "market value of unrestricted publicly held shares" in Rule 5226(b), which requires a paired share unit listing on Nasdaq's Global Select or Global Select Market tiers to satisfy the security-level requirements of Rule 5315 or 5405, including the market value of publicly held shares.
+Nasdaq also proposes to revise Rule 5205(g) to reflect that the computation for market value of unrestricted publicly held shares shall be as of the date of the application of the company for all market tiers.
+Nasdaq also proposes revising Rule 5215(b) to state that in considering whether an ADR satisfies the initial listing requirements, Nasdaq will consider the market value of unrestricted publicly held shares of the underlying security, and that in determining whether shares of the underlying security are restricted for this purpose, Nasdaq will only consider restrictions that prohibit the resale or trading of the underlying security on the company's home country market, as discussed below.

 Nasdaq is proposing to revise the listing criteria related to the minimum number of round lot holders for companies seeking to initially list primary equity securities (including ADRs), preferred stock, secondary classes of common stock and warrants on the Exchange so that they are based on holders of unrestricted securities.
 Currently, Nasdaq defines a "round lot holder" as "a holder of a Normal Unit of Trading" and notes that "beneficial holders will be considered in addition to holders of record."
-Nasdaq defines a "round lot or normal unit of trading" as "100 shares of a security unless, with
+Nasdaq defines a "round lot or normal unit of trading" as "100 shares of a security unless, with respect to a particular security, Nasdaq determines that a normal unit of trading shall